uncleejay/hotel-search/docs/QA_ENVIRONMENT_SETUP.md

 # QA Environment Setup Documentation

 ## Overview
 This document provides QA testing environment setup for the Hotel Booking Flutter application.
-This is a living document that will be expanded as I implement additional testing capabilities.
+This is a living document that will be expanded as testing capabilities are implemented.

-**Current Status**: Phase 1 - Basic Manual Testing Environment ✅
+**Current Status**: Phase 2 - Automated Testing Framework ✅
-**Next Phase**: Unit Testing Framework (Planned)

 ---

-## Phase 1: Basic QA Environment (Current)
+## Phase 1: Basic QA Environment (Complete)

 ### System Verification
 Environment verified and working as of 2025-05-31: